 DSA is provided as a supplementary bursary, not a loan, so you won’t have to pay any of the money back.

 The maximum rate of Disabled Students’ Allowance for postgraduates varies year on year and from country to country.
-For the 2019-20 academic year, students in England, Wales and Northern Ireland can receive up to £20,000.
+In the 2021-22 academic year, these are the maximum amounts students could receive:

 Each of these figures is the maximum rate payable for a year of full-time study.
 In practice DSA is needs-tested.
 The amount you receive will be based on the specific costs you will incur as a disabled PhD student.
 This means you will probably receive less than the maximum amount, but cannot normally receive more than it.